The Ivy League Dream: A Generational Holdover That Overlooks Disproportionate Cost

 I want to be clear that I am not anti-Ivy League or very prestigious schools.

-In fact, my stepsister is finishing up her MBA from Stanford next year and my stepbrother just landed a great job as a recent Harvard law graduate (the stepfamily is very smart – I am the dumb one that went to UVA).
-However, neither one incurred high undergrad costs and both still got into great grad school programs.
+In fact, my stepsister is finishing up her MBA from Stanford next year, and my stepbrother just landed a great job as a recent Harvard law graduate.
+However, neither one incurred high undergrad costs, and both still got into great grad school programs.

 By contrast, the government only offers $27,000 total over the 4 years of undergrad, whereas there is no cap on grad school debt.